pelectron/poly/docs.md

   and set() functions when using the `POLY_PROPERTY` macro to define property names
 - `POLY_DISABLE_DEFAULT_EXTEND`: disables generation of default extend() function when using the `POLY_METHOD` macro to define method names
-- `POLY_MAX_METHOD_COUNT`: defines the maximum number of methods an object can have.
+- `POLY_MAX_METHOD_COUNT`: defines the maximum number of methods a `poly::Struct` can have when used in combination with `poly::Interface`.
   Defaults to 256.
 A static assertion will be triggered if this value is too low.
-- `POLY_MAX_PROPERTY_COUNT`: defines the maximum number of properties an object can have.
+- `POLY_MAX_PROPERTY_COUNT`: defines the maximum number of properties a `poly::Struct` can have when used in combination with `poly::Interface`.
   Defaults to 256.
 A static assertion will be triggered if this value is too low.
+- `POLY_HEADER_ONLY`: must be defined if poly is used as a header only library
+- `POLY_COMPILING_LIBRARY`: must be defined when compiling the poly library (but not when using the library)

+## Considerations

+This library relies on empty base class optimizations (EBCO) to get the smallest size possible for the poly::Struct template.
+If EBCO is applied correctly, the size of Struct will always be the size of the storage used plus the size of a pointer.

+This works well on linux with GCC and clang, as well as GCC on windows.
+In this combination of compiler and platform, name injection will never incur any overhead.

+On windows, clang and msvc do generate some overhead here (clang aims to be compatible with msvc), but only when using name injection with properties.
+Concretely, if exactly one property with name injection is specified in a Struct, the size of that Struct specialization will be one pointer size greater than an object with a property without name injection.
+This size overhead will stay constant, i.e. stay at the size of one pointer, until the number of properties with name injection is greater than the size of a pointer.
+Then the overhead will increase by an additional pointer size.

+If this is unclear, some concrete math could help: Let N be the size of one pointer, i.e. sizeof(void\*).
+Let n be the number of properties with name injection specified in a Struct.
+The overhead O in bytes of that Struct can be calculated as

+O = ceil(n/N) * N

+On a 64 bit platform, this would mean an overhead of 8 bytes for the first 8 properties with name injection added to a Struct, an overhead of 16 bytes for n between 9 and 16, and so on.

+Name injection with methods should never incur any space overhead.

+macOS is not tested, as I do not have a mac.

+The overhead of poly::Interface can be calculated similarily.
+In addition to the overhead mentioned above, each property and method, regardless whether it is named or not, will occupy one byte (or more, depending on `POLY_MAX_METHOD/PROPERTY_COUNT`) of additional space.
+The size overhead O for an Interface with M methods and P properties, of which p are named, can be calculated as follows:

+O = (ceil(p/N) + ceil((M + P)/N)) * N

+where N = sizeof(void\*).

+## Building the library without meson

+The step to produce a static/shared library of poly is quite simple.
+Compile `poly/lib.cpp` with `POLY_COMPILING_LIBRARY` defined.
+Done.